infosimples/deathbycaptcha/README.md

 > We strongly recommend using the HTTP client (default) because only image
 > CAPTCHAs (`decode_image!`) are supported by the socket client in this gem.
-> Other CAPTCHA types, such as reCAPTCHA v2, reCAPTCHA v3, hCaptcha and FunCaptcha
-> are supported by the HTTP client only.
+> Other CAPTCHA types are supported by the HTTP client only.

 ### Ruby dependencies